-Results: Drivers with high cognitive failure showed reduced delta, theta, and gamma activity—particularly in the temporal and occipital lobes—suggesting impaired cognitive processing.
+Results: Drivers with high CF showed reduced delta, theta, and gamma activity—particularly in the temporal and occipital lobes—suggesting impaired cognitive processing.
 In contrast, low-failure drivers exhibited increased delta, theta, and alpha power in frontal and occipital regions.
 Elevated beta activity in the parietal lobe of high-failure drivers may reflect compensatory processing.
 Gamma power was consistently lower across all brain regions in this group.

 نوع مطالعه: